-Table 504.3(3) is used when sizing Type B double-wall vent connectors attached to a tile-lined masonry chimney.
+Table G2428.3(3) is used when sizing Type B double-wall vent connectors attached to a tile-lined masonry chimney.

-Note: "A" is the equivalent cross-sectional area of the tile liner.

-Note: Each appliance may be either Category I draft hood equipped or fanassisted type.
+Notes: "A" is equivalent cross-sectional area of the tile liner.
+Each appliance may either be Category I draft hood-equipped or fan-assisted types.

-FIGURE B-8

-MASONRY CHIMNEY SERVING TWO OR MORE APPLIANCES

-WITH TYPE B DOUBLE-WALL VENT CONNECTOR
+FIGURE B-8 MASONRY CHIMNEY SERVING TWO OR MORE APPLIANCES WITH TYPE B DOUBLE-WALL VENT CONNECTOR

-Table 504.3(4) is used when sizing single-wall metal vent connectors attached to a tile-lined masonry chimney.
+Table G2428.3(4) is used when sizing single-wall vent connectors attached to a tile-lined masonry chimney.

-Note: "A" is the equivalent cross-sectional area of the tile liner.

-Note: Each appliance may be either Category I draft hood equipped or fanassisted type.
+Notes: "A" is the equivalent cross-sectional area of the tile liner.
+Each appliance may either be Category I draft hood-equipped or fan-assisted type.